leightkt/designPatterns/decorator/README.md

 # DECORATOR PATTERN

-The Decorator pattern is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
+The Decorator pattern is a structural pattern that lets you attach new behaviors to objects by placing them inside wrapper objects that contain the behaviors.
 It's useful for modifying objects' functionalities at runtime.

-The Decorator pattern lets you attach new behaviors to objects by placing them inside wrapper objects that contain the behaviors.

 Attaches additional responsibility to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.